gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 | Insert(position, str) | [check this article](https://stackoverflow.com/questions/4313841/javascript-how-can-i-insert-a-string-at-a-specific-index) |
 | Replace(from, to) | replace(from, to) |

-Note that there is a serious difference between [C# substring](https://docs.microsoft.com/ko-kr/dotnet/api/system.string.substring?view=netframework-4.7.2) and [Code lang="javascript" substring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/substring).
+Note that there is a serious difference between [C# substring](https://docs.microsoft.com/ko-kr/dotnet/api/system.string.substring?view=netframework-4.7.2) and [javascript substring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/substring).

 In C# Substring, it gets startIndex and the length of the substring.
 In JavaScript substring, it gets startIndex and endIndex.